 The fonts can be downloaded from Google Noto Fonts web page.

 Droid Naskh is an Arabic type created in 2010 to be used in Google™ products, such as Google Chrome™ and Android™.
 Designed to complement the Latin, Greek and Cyrillic provided in the Droid Serif family, the Arabic matches the color, alignment, and design details of the Droid Serif, allowing them to be used together for multilingual typesetting.
 This Naskh style is optimized for reading Arabic script on screen.

 Droid Naskh was designed in collaboration with Ascender Corporation and Google to ensure that all screen and web font requirements are met.
 Google performed several surveys and tested the fonts during the design and development process.

 Droid Arabic Naskh is now shipping with the latest Android 4.0, Ice Cream Sandwich.
-Droid Arabic Naskh can be downloaded from the Google Font Directory for all online web usage and mobile applications.
+Droid Arabic Naskh can be downloaded from Google Font Directory for all online web usage and mobile applications.

-Pascal Zoghbi designed the Arabic letters, while Steve Matteson from AscenderCorp designed the Latin Letters.
+Pascal Zoghbi designed the Arabic letters, while Steve Matteson, from Ascender Corporation, crafted the Latin Letters.